 Howe was unaware of the mortality rate of WNV.

 According to the DHHS, WNV has been detected in eight mosquito batches in Pelham, Nashua, Kensington, New Castle, Sandown and Stratham so far this year.
-There have been 12 cases of batches tested positive for the Eastern Equine Encephalitis (EEE) virus.

 The DHHS reports WNV is transmitted through the bite of an infected mosquito.
 Symptoms, if they ever occur, often do so four to 10 days after the bite.